anjar10/slate/source/includes/_errors.md

 1000 | The related attribute should not be empty.
 1001 | Value for the related attribute is considered not clean.
 Things that considered as not clean are html tag and `?`, `#`, `$`, `'` (single quote), `"` (double quote), and `;` character
-1500 | User was not verified succesfully yet, hence cannot create a transaction 1999 | Undefined error.
+1500 | User was not verified succesfully yet, hence cannot create a transaction 1600 | Action can't be executed.
+See the message.
+1999 | Undefined error.
 Please contact us if this happen.